German Expat Tax in Portugal

 The DBA between Germany and Portugal assigns taxing rights income by income.
 Understanding the allocation prevents both overpayment and compliance errors.
 Employment income.
 If you work in Portugal, Portugal taxes the salary.
 If you work remotely for a German employer, the physical location of work determines taxation.
 Days worked in Portugal are Portuguese-sourced.

 Germany may withhold tax.
 Portugal taxes the gross amount at progressive rates with a treaty credit.
-If you withdraw a Riester contract early or receive a lump sum, the "schädliche Verwendung" (harmful use) provisions may trigger repayment of Riester subsidies to Germany — a trap that catches many emigrants.
+If you withdraw a Riester contract early or receive a lump sum, the "schädliche Verwendung" (harmful use) provisions may trigger repayment of Riester subsidies to Germany, a trap that catches many emigrants.
 Betriebliche Altersversorgung (bAV).

-German Kapitalertragsteuer (capital gains withholding tax) of 25% + Soli exceeds the treaty rate — you may need to apply for a reduced rate or file a German refund claim.
 Capital gains.
 Gains on German real property are taxable in both countries.
 Gains on securities are generally taxable only in Portugal.

-Portugal taxes the gross rental income and…
+Portugal generally taxes net Category F rental income after eligible expenses and…

 Supporting content